chrisbolin/graphql.github.io/site/docs/QuickStart-GettingStarted.md

 Below is a very simple query you can make against your schema.
 To the right is the result your server should deliver.
 Take a moment to read the query and the result.
-Note that the query has the same basic "shape" as the result.
-Where the result is JSON, the query is simply the keys of the JSON.
+Note that the result and query have the same basic "shape": whereas the result is JSON key-value pairs, the query is the just the keys.

 <script data-inline>
   import MiniGraphiQL from '../_core/MiniGraphiQL';